ubco-mds-2024/DATA_551_PL_Dashboard/doc/feedback-milestone3.md

 #### Response:

-we do appreciate the feedback on improving the visualization. we will work on increasing the size of the pie charts to enhance readability and ensure that the data is presented more clearly.
+We do appreciate the feedback on improving the visualization. we will work on increasing the size of the pie charts to enhance readability and ensure that the data is presented more clearly.
 A larger pie chart should make it easier for viewers to distinguish between different segments and interpret the information at a glance. we will make this adjustment and review the overall layout to ensure that the change integrates well with the rest of the dashboard.

 ---